• contact Send Message

 The RORC Caribbean 600 will start as scheduled in Antigua in February and if you fancy escaping the cold and enjoying some excellent racing then feel free to get in touch.
 The price includes 4 days of training to prepare and get used to the boat and each other, before spending the next 5 days taking on the seas, and the competition, around the islands of the Caribbean.

 Arrival in Antigua and welcome on board at Nelson’s Dockyard Marina, located at English Harbour.
-Meet your skipper and crew at 10:00.
-You will spend the day getting to know your crew, followed by organising provisioning, getting the boat ready for the race and potentially a brief training session already.
+Meet your skipper and crew at 12:00.
+The day will include getting to know your crew, cleaning and organising the boat, and starting preparations for the race.

-After breakfast you will continue to get the boat and the crew ready for the race and commence with the first training day to make a crew out of all passengers.
+After breakfast you will continue to get the boat and the crew ready for the race and commence with the first training day.

-Today you will be making last enhancements and adjustments to the boat followed by an extensive safety brief before the race and the third training day.
+Today you will be making last enhancements and adjustments to the boat followed by an extensive safety brief before the race.

 Typically, and dependent on the weather, it takes about 4 days to get around the course.
 With a watch system, you will get more experience of what it means to participate in a race and get to see some of the most beautiful sunrises, sunsets and star filled night skys while sharing the excitement and the sense of achievement with your crew members when finally crossing that finish line.

-Celebrate your efforts with your crew and the other participants with some English Harbour Rum while celebrating the Prize giving and enjoying the final party.
+Celebrate your efforts with your crew and the other participants over some English Harbour Rum at the Prize Giving, followed by the final party.

 show hide Position